-This blog post explores how Reactored, a key language teaching solution offered by Sanako, uses gamification techniques to support teachers and learners, as well as highlighting evidence of its success.
+This blog post explores how Reactored, a key language teaching content platform offered by Sanako, uses gamification techniques to support teachers and learners, as well as highlighting evidence of its success.

 Reactored - tailoring to students’ preferred learning styles and level

-Reactored is a digital language learning platform that supports learners across 16 different languages including English, Spanish, German, French, and Russian.
+Reactored is a multi-language learning content platform that supports learners learn new languages including English, Spanish, French, German, Chinese, Vietnamese, Swedish (new languages are added constantly).
 It has been specifically designed to make teachers’ lives easier and more effective via an AI-powered task generator and assessment tool which help create and assess unique lessons in minutes.
 Students are able to complete exercises using their mobile phones and learn individually at their own ability level, which helps maintain engagement and builds learner confidence.